Patient's Query

 Welcome back to icliniq.com.

-It seems to be a leukoplakia.
-A traumatic ulcer seems to be reddish or yellowish in color and painful.
-Usually, it does not grow and it disappears within seven to ten days.
-Leukoplakia is a precancerous lesion and it is usually whitish in color without pain.
 It grows larger.
-Initially, it seems to be faint translucent and gradually it becomes thick leathery.
+Initially, it seems to be faintly translucent, and gradually it becomes thick and leathery.
 I suggest you avoid smoking and drinking.
 You need to wait for a week to see the difference.
 If it does not disappear, then you need to consult a dentist immediately.
 A biopsy should be done to confirm the diagnosis.

-If it is leukoplakia, then it has to be treated by doing surgical removal.
+If it is leukoplakia, then it has to be treated by surgical removal.
 It is a minor surgical procedure done under local anesthesia.
-But it is important to avoid having smoking or drinking habits as it can reappear and result in cancer.
+But it is important to avoid smoking or drinking habits as they can reappear and result in cancer.
 If the lymph node is palpable, then FNAC (fine needle aspiration cytology) has to be done if malignancy is suspected.
-The alarming signs that indicate malignancy are sudden rapid growth, nodular growth, firmness, and redness.
-Observe the lesion carefully.

 Patient's Query

-I went to the dentist and the doctor told me that the condition is frictional keratosis.
+I went to the dentist, and the doctor told me that the condition is frictional keratosis.
 The white part is still present there.
 I am not sure about the change.
 I noticed a lump on the base of the tongue on both the right and left sides.
 Is this normal?

 Hi,